MrakDun-desu/kis-v4/doc/thesis/custom-bibliography.typ

     }

     // Format of the citation
-    // (one universal, it would be annoying to make separate ones since they're pretty mych the same) let format-entry(entry, entry_name) = {
+    // (one universal, it would be annoying to make separate ones since they're pretty much the same) let format-entry(entry, entry_name) = {
       let fields = ()
       let first_field = [#format-authors(entry.author) #text(